GNOME/gnome-maps/data/styles/osm-liberty/README.md

 - Removed the 3D buildings layer, since libshumate doesn't support fill-extrusion layers yet
 - Changed the tile source URL
+- Added "libshumate:cursor": "pointer" to some symbol layers

 OSM Liberty is covered by several licenses.
 See LICENSE.md, which is copied from the upstream repository.